Dental abscess: Complications

 If left untreated, a severe tooth abscess may become large enough to perforate bone and extend into the soft tissue eventually becoming osteomyelitis and cellulitis respectively.
 From there it follows the path of least resistance and may spread either internally or externally.
 The path of the infection is influenced by such things as the location of the infected tooth and the thickness of the bone, muscle and fascia attachments.

 External drainage may begin as a boil which bursts allowing pus drainage from the abscess, intraorally (usually through the gum) or extraorally.
 Chronic drainage will allow an epithelial lining to form in this communication to form a pus-draining canal (fistula).
 Sometimes this type of drainage will immediately relieve some of the painful symptoms associated with the pressure.

 Internal drainage is of more concern as growing infection makes space within the tissues surrounding the infection.
 Severe complications requiring immediate hospitalization include Ludwig's angina, which is a combination of growing infection and cellulitis which closes the airway space causing suffocation in extreme cases.
-Also infection can spread down the tissue spaces to the mediastinum, causing significant consequences on the vital organs such as the heart.
+Infection can also spread down the tissue spaces to the mediastinum, causing significant consequences on the vital organs such as the heart.
 Another complication, usually from upper teeth, is a risk of sepsis traveling through pathways to which it can possibly lead to endocarditis, brain abscess (extremely rare), or meningitis (also rare).

 Depending on the severity of the infection, the sufferer may feel only mildly ill, or may in extreme cases require hospital care.